-The compost recipe was calculated-and prepared based on the C:-N ratio of different ingredient used.
+The compost recipe was prepared based on the C: N ratio of different ingredient used.
 The C:N ratio and moisture content of the compost mixture are the most important criteria for effective composting, heat generation and subsequent pathogen reduction.
-In this experiment, the criteria for C:N and moisture content was fixed as 20-25: 1 and 50-60 per cent respectively. (difficult to understand) Based on this the compost recipe, was calculated as per the formula recommended by the USDA-NRCS (2000).
+In this experiment, the criteria for C:N and moisture content was fixed as 20-25: 1 and 50-60 per cent respectively.
+Based on this the compost recipe, was calculated as per the formula recommended by the USDA-NRCS (2000).